j-nagar/recipes-and-ratings-analysis/README.md

    - Test R²: **0.9911**

    - **Interpretation**: The model explains only ~99% of the variance in calorie values.
 This high degree of variance explanation suggests that the model captures the underlying relationships between the input features and calorie content effectively.

+### Final Model Improvement from Baseline

+The final model uses the engineered features and Lasso with cross-validation to identify optimal hyperparameters.
+The baseline model was a simple linear regression model without feature engineering and parameter tuning.
+The improvements in the model are  due to the increased complexity of the final model and the addition of features.
+By comparing mean squared errors (MSE) and R² scores between the training and test sets for both models, the final model shows a decrease in MSE and an increase in R², indicating better fit and generalization to unseen data.

 ---